Michael12309/led_matrix_project/README.md

 # LED Matrix

-This is made with a Raspberry Pi and a [Adafruit RGB LED Matrix](https://www.adafruit.com/product/2279).
+This is made with a Raspberry Pi and an [Adafruit RGB LED Matrix](https://www.adafruit.com/product/2279).
 It uses this submodule https://github.com/hzeller/rpi-rgb-led-matrix.git to simplify reading and writing to the LED matrix in CPython.

 Result here: